xoors/design-guide/README.md

 ### Client Apps

-Client Apps consists of user interface (UI) and experience (UX) logic, these are executed at the client devices or browsers.
-We recommends to use 'Responsive Web Design' primarily because we believe web technology will continue to advance further at faster pace, and the trend on Internet will influence technology investments to evolve mostly around web technology.
-The speed and performance of browser engines will continue to improve, and devices as well as the Internet connection speed will greatly increased as well.
-There are some best practices for developing high performance web application, refer to [Performance Best Practices](#performance-best-practices)
+Client Apps consists of user interface (UI) and experience (UX) logics, these are executed at the client devices or browsers.
+We recommends to adopt 'Responsive Web Design' and 'Single Page Design' primarily because we believe web technology will continue to advance further at faster pace, and the trend on Internet will influence technology investments to evolve mostly around web technology.
+The speed and performance of browser engines, client devices, and Internet connection will continue to improve.
+Although there are cases (especially for developing games), native mobile app development is recommended, however for most of usual business applications, we recommends to adopt web application and hybrid mobile app so that to achieve highest flexibility, faster time to market and cost efficiency.
+No doubt that it is tricky to develop a high performance web application and hybrid mobile app, there are some best practices needed to be followed (refer to [Performance Best Practices](#performance-best-practices)).

 The interactions between client apps to microservices will need to be done at the micro level.
-This is to reduce cross-dependencies between client apps and microservices.
-The diagram below shows the comparison between monolithic design vs. microservices design.
+This is to reduce cross-dependencies between [Client Apps](client-app) and [Microservices](microservices).
+The diagram below shows the comparison between [Client Apps](client-app) with monolithic design vs. microservices design.

 ![Monolithic Design vs. Microservices Design](docs/monolithic-vs-microservices.png)